ColinKennedy/tree-sitter-objdump/README.md

 ### Actual Objdump Files
-The best way to test tree-sitter-usd is to parse Objdump files in-action.
+The best way to test tree-sitter-objdump is to parse Objdump files in-action.

 A quick way to do that is to run `check.sh`